-Uplift Legal Funding provides non-recourse lawsuit loans in Maine.
-With a population of 1,329,328, Maine is the 11th largest state in the United States, and ranks 5th for per capita fatal injuries (D.C. included).
+Uplift Legal Funding partners with funding companies that provide non-recourse lawsuit loans in Maine.
+With a population of 1,329,328, Maine is the 11th largest state in the United States and ranks 5th for per capita fatal injuries (D.C. included).

 Because funding regulation is complex, Uplift developed a funding-ease scale.
 This scale helps plaintiffs understand what part their state plays in lawsuit loan decisions.
 On a scale of 0 to 10, Maine scores a 7.5.
 This means that we consider it relatively tough for plaintiffs to get lawsuit loans in Maine.
 Read more information below about the legal funding environment in Maine.